 - Upon notification received by Trusted Novus Bank from our partners Visa Inc. of a possible or confirmed Network intrusion at an E-Commerce Merchant, placing the visa card at risk of fraud*.
 To prevent any possible misuse of this Card, we will replace it with new Card details and PIN.

 *The card is in a Compromised status.
 The card account holder will express in writing if they wish to keep the Compromised card active (in the interim period of the receipt of the new card) and will bear in full, any potential financial loss occurring after the notification.

-For further information, please do not hesitate to contact our helpdesk by phone or email:
+For further information, please do not hesitate to contact our Card Services Help Desk by phone or email: